 The following information may help to clarify questions regarding your 1098T form.

-- The value in box 2 includes tuition and fee charges posted in 2017 and does not include room, board, insurance, or other incidental charges per IRS regulations.
+- The value in Box 1 includes the total amount of payments received for qualified tuition and related expenses during the 2018 calendar year.
+The amount does not include payments made towards room, board, insurance, or other incidental charges per IRS regulations.

 - No University of New Haven employee may give tax advice regarding the American Opportunity Credit or the Lifetime Learning Credit.
 If you are unsure about your eligibility or have any tax preparation questions, you should consult with a qualified tax preparer or advisor.
 You can also consult IRS Publication 990 or visit the IRS website.